day8/re-frame/docs/EffectfulEvents.md

 And that state change is very desirable.
 Without the state change our application can't incorporate that button click, or the newly arrived websocket message.
-Without mutation, an app would just sits there, stuck.
+Without mutation, an app would just sit there, stuck.

 State change is how an application "moves forward" - how it does its job.
 Useful!